LingzhangMeng/scTidyGene/README.md

 # Description
-The R package scTidyGene is developed for geneating conserved expressed genes and differentially expressed genes in scRNA-seq analysis in a loop manner, which means automatically calculate and generate list(s) containing conserved expressed genes and/or differentially expressed genes across all clusters, .
+The R package scTidyGene is developed for generating Conserved Expressed Genes and Differentially Expressed Genes in scRNA-seq analysis in a loop manner, which means automatically calculate and generate list(s) containing Conserved Expressed Genes and/or Differentially Expressed Genes across all clusters, .
 During the calculation and generation the list, this package could deteck and avoid those clusters with less than 3 cells.

 # Installation